kns-venuex/checklist/checklists/a-day-of-development.md

 Travel to the office with a peaceful mind

 - [ ] Get your coffee
-This is for whom cant start a day without coffee
+This is for those who can't start a day without coffee

 - [ ] Power-up your computer

 - [ ] Spend a few minutes to remember what you have done and where you left
-It will prepare you to upcoming workload
+It will prepare you for the upcoming workload

 - [ ] Define carefully what you are going to do during the day
 Yeah, you should be clear about it